On-site/Off-site

 New digital art commissioning

-We are working with The Bewick Society and National Trust to create two new digital-first artworks which seek to demonstrate an alternative commissioning and dissemination approach.
+We are working with The Bewick Society and National Trust to create two new digital-first artworks - by artists Hanna Tuulikki and Ruth Ewan - which seek to demonstrate an alternative commissioning and dissemination approach.
 We are interested in how different types of work might help to develop different audiences, and the opportunities they might offer particularly small or seasonal heritage sites to broaden their activity and enhance their visibility.

-As well as producing a number of artworks and a report of our findings, the learning from this project will be shared at a project symposium, delivered with our partner Arts&Heritage.
+As well as producing a report of our findings, the learning from this project will also be shared at an online project symposium taking place in January 2024, delivered with our partner Arts&Heritage.

 On-Site/Off-Site is funded by the Arts & Humanities Research Council, and developed and delivered by Newcastle University in partnership with project partners the National Trust, The Bewick Society and Arts&Heritage.
 The artists involved are Marcus Coates, Mark Fairnington, Hanna Tuulikki and Ruth Ewan, with digital producers Mnemoscene working with Mark Fairnington.